omicsNLP/MetaboliteNER/README.md

 ## MetaboListem
 MetaboListem is a machine-learning based metabolite NER algorithm, adapted from a chemical NER model called [ChemListem](https://bitbucket.org/rscapplications/chemlistem/src/master/).
 ### Using MetaboListem
-This repository includes a trained MetaboListem model in `MetaboListemModel` folder.
+This repository includes a trained MetaboListem model in the in the [Models](Models) folder.
 You can import and load our MetaboListem model as follows:
 ```
 import metabolistem_model
 json_path = 'PATH/TO/metabolistem.json'